YosefthGuaca/Graduation-Project/docs/user_senarios/example.md

 1. Dynamically tracks and updates instructor availability based on their schedules, preferences, and other commitments.
 2. Provides a user-friendly interface for managing cohorts, courses, and instructor assignments seamlessly eg. Dashboard and drag and drop.
 3. Enables communication and collaboration between instructors, allowing them to update their availability and preferences directly within the platform.
 4. Incorporates intelligent algorithms or predictive analytics to suggest optimal instructor assignments based on availability, expertise, and class requirements.
-(Stretch)
+(Stretch) efkbgeweiyefherwuk